-- For very large/long acquisitions, allow the microscope to warm up for a few hours prior to the process; this helps mitigate stage drift during acquisition. - Try keeping the lights in the room at a consistent level. - Avoid touching the table supporting the microscope. - Avoid walking near the microscope. - Inform your colleagues that the microscope is in use to avoid disturbing the acquisition process. - 1.
-As the acquisition begins, the software displays the progress status. - Click Cancel in the progress box at any time to cancel the acquisition.
+- For very large/long scans, allow the microscope to warm up for a few hours prior to the process; this helps mitigate stage drift during acquisition. - Try keeping the lights in the room at a consistent level. - Avoid touching the table supporting the microscope. - Avoid walking near the microscope. - Inform your colleagues that the microscope is in use to avoid disturbing the acquisition process. - 1.
+As scanning begins, the software displays the progress status. - Click Cancel in the progress box at any time to cancel the acquisition. - The image is automatically compiled after the acquisition has been completed (unless compilation was postponed; see Step 5: Adjusting the slide scanning settings>Scanning Options button>Postpone compilation). - If the compilation was postponed (3D only), compile the image later with the slide scanning compiler (select Image>Compilers>Slide scanning). - If Keep image open was selected in the Slide scanning options, the image montage is displayed in the Image Organizer.

-- 2. The image is automatically compiled after the acquisition has been completed (unless compilation was postponed; see Step 5: Acquisition Settings/Acquire Options button/Postpone Compilation p.13). - If the compilation was postponed (3D only), compile the image later with the Virtual Tissue Compiler (select Acquisition>Virtual Tissue Compiler). - If Keep Image Open was selected in the Acquisition Settings, the image montage is displayed in the Image Organizer. - o If Keep Image Open was not selected, open the image manually.
+If you didn't select Keep image open, open the image manually.

-Examine the virtual tissue image upon completion to make sure that the quality is acceptable.
-For adjustments, return to the acquisition settings and try the acquisition again.
+Examine the scanned image upon completion to make sure that the quality is acceptable.
+For adjustments, return to the acquisition settings and try th e acquisition again.